view of lake dobbiaco in dolomites italy

 Luxury | Grand Hotel Savoia Cortina d’Ampezzo, A Radisson Collection Hotel – the best hotel in Cortina for families

 Located in the heart of Cortina, Gran Hotel Savoia is a historic gem surrounded by spectacular mountains.
-Since it’s so centrally located, you have everything a stone’s throw away, such as restaurants, grocery stores, and shops.
+You have everything, such as restaurants, grocery stores, and shops.

 There’s everything you need for a proper rest after a day of exploring and hiking.
-There’s a wellness and spa area, a pool, and what every family is happy about: a kid’s room with babysitting and entertainers.
-That means that parents can enjoy a massage or an aperitif while the kids are being taken care of.
+There’s a wellness and spa area, a pool, and a kid’s room with babysitting and entertainers.

-The rooms in Grand Hotel Savoia are huge and beautiful, with wooden décor and light colours.
+The rooms in Grand Hotel Savoia are beautiful, with wooden décor and light colours.
 Many of them offer views of the Dolomites, and some even have terraces.

-To see prices and reviews, check the hotel’s website or booking.com
+To see prices and reviews, check the booking.com

 Mid-range | Baita Fraina

 Each morning, a continental breakfast buffet is available.
-You can get sweet and savoury meals, as well as cooked things such as eggs.
+You can get sweet and savoury meals.

 To see prices and reviews, check booking.com